Semantic types on workflows saved into library not searchable

 The search(String) method of SimpleLibrarySearcher is where the component library search happens.
 Within this method there is a call to OntLibrarySearcher.search(String) method which I imagine is supposed to scan an index of semantic types and return results.
 However by analyzing the number of search results before and after the OntLibrarySearcher.search(String) method I have found that no results are ever returned for any search that I have tried.
 This leads me to believe that this functionality was also not working in Kepler 1.0.0, since the test examples I have mentioned return the same number of results in both versions.

 My first thought on how to fix this is to include semantic type matching directly in the findval method of SimpleLibrarySearcher and remove any calls to the OntLibrarySearcher since it does not seem to do anything.

-#3 Updated by Matt Jones almost 10 years ago
+#3 Updated by Matt Jones about 10 years ago

 If you type the name of an actor in, I would expect the behavior that you described.
 However, the semantic search comes into play mainly when you search for terms that do not match the names of actors.
 Instead, if they match the names of ontology classes, then all actors tagged with that ontology class will be returned.
 Please discuss these issues with both Shawn Bowers and Chad Berkley before dismantling anything, as several other semantic system components are interelated (such as semantic workflow validation) and might break if you start removing things.

-#5 Updated by Aaron Aaron almost 10 years ago
+#5 Updated by Aaron Aaron about 10 years ago

 OK, so the search is now implemented as I believe we want it to be implemented.
 It is currently a very slow way to do it, but the results that are returned are I believe what we want them to be.
 If someone could take a look and verify that the results are good I can work on speeding up the search and recombining the results into a single tree.
 I will work on something else for a while until I hear back.
 Perhaps we could get together sometime to discuss it.